Combined Cadet Force: Civilian Instructors (CI)

-Adult Non-commissioned Officers (NCO)

-In 2018 the role of Sergeant Instructor (SI) was introduced for CCF (Army) sections, this is the first occasion that adults other than SSIs have been appointed as an NCO rather than a commissioned rank in the CCF.
-Similarly to the ACF the role of the SI is to support the CCF officers.
-Whilst not holding a commission.
-SIs are uniformed, paid for their activities, have to undertake vetting/background checks and the CCF Basic Course at Cadet Training Centre Frimley Park.

-Sergeant Instructors (SIs) were introduced into the CCF Army Section to provide an alternative route for CFAVs who did not wish to commission at the time of joining.
-When the SI route was created in the CCF Army Section there was no promotion route available with an assumption made that the CFAVs would ultimately commission; however, this is now known not to be the case.

-On 1 January 2020 the rules were amended to allow SIs to progress to the rank of Staff Sergeant Instructor 2 years from completion of their CCF Basic Course, provided that they had also completed one or more additional qualifications.
-The qualification list is across a range of military and non-military subjects aligning with that of the ACF to encourage cooperation and movement between the 2 branches of the Army's cadets.

 Adult Strength

 The strength of CCF CFAVs is published every year by the Office for National Statistics, usually in April.
 At 1 April 2020 it was:

 Officer ranks

-CCF (RN) ranks are almost the same as for RN (and RNR) officers (with the post-nominals '(CCF) RNR' used only in writing, not on insignia) but their rank braid is 'wavy' as used in the past by the RNVR.
+CCF (RN) ranks are almost the same as for RN (and RNR) officers (with the post-nominals 'RNR' used only in writing, not on insignia) but their rank braid is 'wavy' as used in the past by the RNVR.

 CCF (Army) officers are required to wear a "CCF" title on their rank slides, epaulettes, or other part of their uniform as appropriate in addition to any insignia of affiliated Army regiment or corps.
 Some contingents may also have the school or college name on rank slides.

 CCF (RAF) Officers wear 'RAF Air Cadets' on their rank sides, as although they are CCF, they are part of the wider Air Cadets family.

 Since the introduction of the Cadet Forces Commission, ranks do not indicate membership of the British Armed Forces.